snunzi/NPDN_HTS_2023/docs/source/2Gmetabarcode.rst

     2. In the search field, search for ``NPDN`` and click on the page ``NPDN HTS 2023``

-    3. Find the history for ``NPDN 2023 Data 2G Metabarcode`` Select the green plus sign to import into your Galaxy environment.
+    3. Find the history for ``NPDN 2023 2G Metabarcode Data`` Select the green plus sign to import into your Galaxy environment.

 Importing a Workflow
 ^^^^^^^^^^^^^^^^^^^^^